Wednesday, 24 December 2025

 What is a Coma?

-A coma is a state of prolonged unconsciousness.
-The person is alive but cannot be awakened and fails to respond normally to painful stimuli, light, or sound.
+A coma is a state of prolonged, deep unconsciousness.
+While the person is alive, they cannot be awakened and fail to respond normally to environmental stimuli, including painful stimuli, light, or sound.

-The "Sleep" Myth: Unlike sleep, a person in a coma cannot be woken up.
-It is the brain's way of shutting down high-level functions to focus solely on keeping the heart and lungs working after a trauma.
+The "Sleep" Myth: Unlike deep sleep, a person in a coma cannot be roused.
+It is the brain's instinctive way of shutting down high-level cognitive functions to focus all remaining energy on vital life-support systems, like the heart and lungs, following a severe trauma.

 🚑 MEDICAL EMERGENCY